nuxt-hub/core/docs/content/1.docs/2.features/open-api.md

 ---
-title: Server API
+title: Open API
-navigation.title: API
+navigation.title: Open API
-description: Discover how to generate API documentation for your Nuxt project.
+description: Generate an Open API documentation for your Nuxt project with Scalar.
 ---

 ::warning